calagator/calagator/HEROKU.md

         gem install linecache19 -- --with-ruby-include=$rvm_path/src/${RUBY_VERSION?}
         gem install ruby-debug19 -- --with-ruby-include=$rvm_path/src/${RUBY_VERSION?}

-* Configure your Rails app to use PostgreSQL by copying the sample and editing the authentication:
+* Configure your Rails app to use PostgreSQL, create a `config/database~custom.yml` file.
+You can use the `config/database~postgresql.sample.yml` as a sample.

-        cp config/database~postgresql.sample.yml config/database.yml

 * Install dependencies and create a Bundle:

         bundle

-* Edit your `.gitignore`, remove these lines, and commit it to your `heroku` branch:
+* If your `Gemfile.lock` changes after running `bundle`, commit it to your `heroku` branch:

-        Gemfile.lock
-        config/database.yml
+* Follow the instructions in the `INSTALL.md` file to create these files:

+        config/theme.txt
         config/secrets.yml
         config/geocoder_api_keys.yml

-* Create and commit all the above files to your `heroku` branch, see the `INSTALL.md` for instructions on how to create each of these.
+* Add and commit the above files to your `heroku` branch:

-* Edit your theme and ensure that it doesn't do caching, e.g. edit `themes/default/views/layouts/application.html.erb` and change `:cache => true` to `:cache => false`.
-Commit these changes to your `heroku` branch.
+        git add config/theme.txt config/secrets.yml config/geocoder_api_keys.yml
+        git commit config/theme.txt config/secrets.yml config/geocoder_api_keys.yml

 * You should now be able to run the app locally and access it as [http://localhost:3000/](http://localhost:3000/):

         rails server

+* Go to the **Deployment** section below to deploy the application to Heroku.

 Deployment
 ----------